 Andréa joined the lab in 2021 as a Ph.D. student in the Molecular and Medical Pharmacology department.
 She received her B.S. from Duke University in 2020, majoring in Biology and Spanish.
 As an undergraduate she studied the role of the pro-inflammatory cytokine IL-6 in T cell metabolism.
 In the lab, she studies macrophage metabolism with a focus on the role of oxidative phosphorylation in pro-inflammatory macropahges.
 In her free time, Andréa likes to try new restaurants, go to the beach, and watch football!

-Bezawit is a second year undergraduate student at UCLA majoring in Biochemistry.
+Bezawit is a fourth year undergraduate student at UCLA majoring in Biochemistry.
 Her research interests include mitochondrial metabolism, and she is exploring research in biochemistry.
 She aspires to become a research scientist in the future.
 In her free time, she enjoys binge watching shows, taking a long walk with her mom, and going to a beach to watch the sunset.

 Julie graduated from UCLA in 2021 earning a B.S. in Biology.
 She joined the lab in 2019 and has been working under Graduate Student Anthony Jones to explore the implications of mitochondria on human disease.
 She is currently applying to dental school, and when she’s not in the lab she loves DJing, hiking, and going to the beach.